Sunday, May 31, 2020

 History of Carroll County, Missouri, 1881

 There are some notable differences between the original and the copies of it on Family Search and Findagrave.
 First, the spelling of Rev. Abbot Hancock's name is different.
-The information that Lucinthia Kavanaugh was the daughter of Dr. Charles Kavnaugh and Frances Powell is absent.
+The information that Lucinthia Kavanaugh was the daughter of Dr. Charles Kavanaugh and Frances Powell is absent.
 Lucinthia's name is spelled differently.
 The original was about two sentences longer and included the writer's impression that Abbot Hancock was born in about 1795 or 1796.

 Again, it is important to seek out the original source.
 In this instance, the original source does not confirm that Lucinthia's parents were Dr. Charles Kavanaugh and Frances Powell.
 Since this was written by one who knew Abbot Hancock, being able to confirm this would have been helpful.

 I am not saying that Lucinthia Kavanaugh was not the daughter of Charles Kavanaugh and Frances Powell.
 Since there are other marriages between Hancocks and Kavanaughs, it seems likely that she is, but this biography cannot be used to document it.
 This is also another example of people who alter the transcript of original sources to suit their own narrative.
-That is is always the danger of transcripts.
+That is always the danger of transcripts.
 It seems likely that one of the contributors, to either Family Search or Findagrave, altered the original, and the other contributor unknowingly copied and pasted it to the other site.
 It's also possible that both contributors copied and pasted it from elsewhere.
-As researchers, we have a responsibility not just to citing sources, but to refrain from altering them to suit our own purposes.
+As researchers, we have a responsibility not just to cite sources, but to refrain from altering them to suit our own purposes.

 Monday, May 25, 2020